NikNT/NikNT/README.md

 <p>
     Hi there 👋🏽

 I'm Nikhil, a skilled Front End Developer with a passion for creating exceptional web experiences.
-I have a B.Tech. in Computer Science and Engineering and a Post Graduate Diploma in Cloud Computing for Big Data.
-Currently enrolled in the Meta Front End Professional Certificate program, I'm eager to take on new opportunities and looking for employment as a Front End Developer.
+I have a B.Tech. in Computer Science and Engineering and a Post Graduate Diploma in Cloud Computing for Big Data and Meta Front End Developer Professional Certificate.
+I'm eager to take on new opportunities and looking for employment as a Front End Developer.

 My approach is centered on creating engaging and intuitive user experiences that bring ideas to life.
 With experience in designing and developing user-friendly interfaces and a deep understanding of modern web technology, I stay up-to-date with the latest frameworks.
 I strongly believe in collaboration and working closely with cross-functional teams to exceed expectations.